Language Instruction for Newcomers to Canada

 - Ongoing intake every Monday.
 This means you can start your classes at any time.
 If there is not a seat available, you will be placed on a waiting list and we will call you as soon as we have a seat for you.

-- We offer Career and Employment Counselling and support in finding a job.
+- We offer Career and Employment Counselling workshops and resume writing information in our classes.

 - CLB Level 1, 2, 3, 4, 5, 6